Cancer research at UC Davis

 More than 400 cancer clinical trials are currently under way at UC Davis.
 The Office of Clinical Research is responsible for overseeing and managing investigator-initiated, industry-sponsored and federally funded Phase I-III trials at the cancer center.

-Our physician scientists are involved in numerous National Institutes of Health/CHI funded projects.
+Our basic scientists and physician scientists work together to bring new discoveries to the clinic for better patient care and treatment.
+Our scientists are involved in numerous National Institutes of Health funded projects.
 The projects run the gamet from collaboration on the development of better research models for new therapies to an early-phase phase clinical research program to comparative oncology studies using pet dogs with tumors to test novel therapies for human patients.

 Membership resources for researchers